1. Our aim is to give you a good service at all times. However if you have a complaint you are invited to let us know as soon as possible.

 8. As part of our commitment to client care we make a written record of any complaint.
 Our management committee inspects the record regularly with a view to improving services.

-Complaints to the Bar Standards Board or the Legal Ombudsman
+Complaints to the Legal Ombudsman

 9. If you are unhappy with the outcome of our procedure, you have the choice of taking up your complaint with the Legal Ombudsman.